-New York Life offers three different whole life insurance policies: standard whole life, custom whole life and value whole life.
-Each of these policies is similar in that they offer protection for the length of your lifetime, build cash value at a guaranteed rate, qualify you to receive dividends and have level premiums.
+New York Life offers three different whole life insurance policies: standard, custom and value.
+Each of these policies offers protection for your lifetime, builds cash value at a guaranteed rate, qualifies you to receive dividends and has level premiums.
 The primary differences between these policies have to do with their payment schedules and the rate at which your cash value accumulates.

 New York Life's standard whole life insurance policy is available from birth to age 90, but the minimum policy death benefit varies.

 - $100,000 if you're over 18 and in a Preferred risk class